jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/x509_resource_certs?cidr=CCCC/DDDD

-"CCCC/DDDD" is a string representing an IPv4 or IPv6 CIDR, with CCCC being the CIDR prefix and DDDD the CIDR length.
+"CCCC/DDDD" is a string representing an IPv4 or IPv6 CIDR, with CCCC as the CIDR prefix and DDDD as the CIDR length.
 The following URL would be used to find information for X.509 resource certificate objects with the "ips" member encompassing the "2001:db8::/64" CIDR: